 - (1) Identify which of the 12 Grand Challenges your proposed program or policy initiative will impact. - (2) Briefly state the specific problem.
 Although you can include additional descriptive information ... be sure to lead with a clear "problem statement". - (3) Define your theory of problem causation.
 You will need to provide data wherever possible to document problem prevalence or incidence, and then clearly identify your perspective on the cause(s) of the problem.
-If there is scientific support from clinical trials or other empirical evidence, briefly reference. - (4) Describe your intervention.
+If there is scientific support from clinical trials or other empirical evidence, briefly reference.

+- (4) Describe your intervention.
 Briefly describe your plan or proposal for reducing the problem.
 Lead with a clear summary statement of the intervention ... followed by brief discussion of WHAT will be the main activities/components of your program once it's fully up and running. - (5) Define your intervention theory.
 Briefly explain WHY your proposed intervention is a good idea (and/or is better than other alternatives).
-If there is scientific support from clinical trials or other empirical evidence, briefly reference. - (6) Identify the general population affected by the problem and the target population you have chosen.
-You will need to check appropriate census data, administrative statistics, or other data sources and briefly reference. - (7) Define the scope or location to be affected by your program.
+If there is scientific support from clinical trials or other empirical evidence, briefly reference. - (6) Identify both the general population affected by the problem and the target population with which you have chosen to work.
+You will need to check appropriate census data, administrative statistics, or other data sources and briefly reference. - (7) Define the specific scope and location to be affected by your program.
+Focus on Year 1 of full operation for your proposed program.